 POSSIBLE SHORTER STAYS WITHIN THE NETWORK

-Short stays at different nodes of the PCAM is strongly encouraged.
-The grant of our students is raised during their stays abroad.
-Our PhD School could also host students from other PCAM nodes, with some limited funding possibility.
+Short stays at different nodes of the PCAM is strongly encouraged for the PhD School in Physics, Astrophysics and Applied Physics and the Doctoral programmes in Chemistry and Industrial Chemistry.
+Our students receive a higher grant during their stays abroad.
+We could also host students from other PCAM nodes.